Foam Rolling 101: Here's What You Need To Know

 First of all, never roll on your cervical spine (the neck) or the lumbar spine (the bony part of your lower back).
-The discs in these areas don’t have so much muscle protecting them and rolling these areas can really hurt!
-Some of my moves do reach these parts––but it’s all about positioning your body so it is actually rolling over a stationary roller, rather than having the roller moving under you.
+The discs and vertebrae in these areas don’t have so much soft tissue protecting them and rolling these areas can really hurt!
+Some of my moves do reach these parts–but it’s all about positioning your body so it is actually rolling over a stationary roller, rather than having the roller moving under you.
 Honestly, I think the biggest mistake people make is thinking the roller is just a physical therapy tool.
 For starters, here are five beginner foam roller exercises you can introduce into your daily movement and wellness practice.

 5 basic foam roller exercises: